-If a student who has been making a passing grade cannot complete the work in a course due to illness (or other sufficient reason), an instructor, at his/her discretion, may enter an "I" temporarily on the student's record at the end of the term when the final grade is submitted.
-It is the student's responsibility to initiate the verbal or written contract with the instructor.
+If a student who has been making a passing grade cannot complete the work in a course, for example, due to severe illness or TDY in the U.S. military, an instructor, at his/her discretion may enter an "I" temporarily on the student's record at the end of the term when the final grade is submitted.
+It is the student's responsibility to initiate a verbal or written contract with the instructor.
 The "I" will change to an "F" if the work is not completed within the first 6 weeks of the following semester (excluding summer), unless an extension of time is granted by the agreement of the appropriate dean and the instructor of the course.
-The student is entirely responsible for completing the work which will remove the "I." A student receiving financial aid who receives an "I" and is placed on Financial Aid Suspension, will not be considered for the appeal process and will not be reviewed by the financial aid appeal committee until the "I" status is changed to a letter grade.
+The student is entirely responsible for completing the work which will remove the "I." A student receiving financial aid who receives an "I" and is placed on financial aid suspension will not be considered for the appeal process and will not be reviewed by the financial aid appeal committee until the "I" status is changed to a letter grade.